 The periodic table is a useful way of organizing the elements by their recurring chemical and physical properties.

-In 1869, Dmitri Mendeleev published the periodic table, which helps in organizing the atomic elements into columns and rows and hence finding properties of these elements.
+In 1869, Dmitri Mendeleev published the periodic table, which helps in organizing the atomic elements into columns and rows.
+Therefore, finding properties of these elements.

 Elements in the same group are like each other.
 The elements (Figure 3) are arranged in order of increasing atomic number.

 The modern periodic table (Figure 4) is also closely related on the discovery of new elements.

 Mendeleev left spaces for elements yet to be discovered and predicted their existence based on the patterns in the table.